ucl-comp0035/coursework-1-zzoeys/comp0035_coursework2.md

 Trello was used, here.
 Click the labels at the top of each card to see the name of the labels.

 ## Design
 ### Structure and flow of the interface

 #### User flows

+#### Design Research

+A dashboard for the data visualisations was chosen to be created as it is an accessible way of visually consolidating the most relevant information for a user to view (Subotin, 2017).
+To improve usability, it is important for the dashboard to include filters that enable users to customize what data is displayed.
+It is also important for the data to be displayed in a minimized view, but with a feature that allows users to show more details in a separate view.
+These features were thus added as acceptance criteria in the user stories.

 #### Wireframes